Shopping in style – Part 1 | The history of the Burlington Arcade

 The famous Beadles still patrol the Arcade.
 The original Beadles were former members of the Arcade’s creator Lord George Cavendish’s regiment, the 10th Hussars.
 They were originally recruited to enforce the Lord’s code of behaviour.
 They are thought to be the smallest private police force in existence and still wear their traditional uniform of frockcoats and top hats.

 - Burlington Arcade, 51 Piccadilly, Mayfair, W1J 0QJ.
 Nearest stations: Piccadilly Circus or Green Park.
 For more information, visit the Burlington Arcade website.

 ‘Shopping In Style’ is a series of blog posts on the history of London’s oldest shopping arcades.
-For Part 2 on the Royal Opera Arcade, click here, Part 3 on the Royal Arcade, click here, Part 4 on the Piccadilly Arcade, click here or Part 5 on the Prince Arcade, click here.
+For Part 2 on the Royal Opera Arcade, click here, Part 3 on the Royal Arcade, click here, Part 4 on the Piccadilly Arcade, click here, Part 5 on the Prince Arcade, click here, or Part 6 on the Lowther Arcade here.

 For more of Metro Girl’s history posts, click here.